felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/user-interface.md

 The layout of a system request page is identical to that of an order page.

-System requests are generally sent by Just Eat Flyt Bridge to notify HubRise about a change in the configuration or to populate the HubRise User Interface with the most up-to-date information.
+System requests are generally sent by Just Eat Flyt Bridge to notify HubRise about a change in the configuration or to fetch the most up-to-date information.
 As an example, the following image displays a request to update the Just Eat Flyt Bridge callback after a configuration change.

 ![System request page on Just Eat Flyt Bridge](../images/005-en-just-eat-system-request.png)